RwandAir: Ownership and management

 Rwandair is owned 100 percent by the Government of Rwanda.
 As of May 2021, an agreement to sell a 49 percent stake to Qatar Airways is said to be in the final stages.

-The government hoped to privatise the airline after 2013, once it became profitable; the process had been abandoned in 2008 after it emerged that nobody at the time was willing to offer the amount expected from the sale.
+The government hoped to privatise the airline after 2013, once it became profitable.
+However, the process had been abandoned in 2008 after it emerged that nobody at the time was willing to offer the amount expected from the sale.

 RwandAir's board of directors is responsible for ensuring that the airline follows a suitable corporate governance framework to ensure the creation and protection of value for the shareholder.
-Patricie Uwase is currently the Chairman of RwandAir since September 2021; the long-time aviation veteran Girma Wake was chairman from 2012 to 2017.
-Yvonne Manzi Makolo is the current CEO, having been promoted from deputy CEO, in charge of Corporate Affairs, in April 2018.
+Patricie Uwase is currently the chairman of RwandAir since September 2021; the long-time aviation veteran Girma Wake was chairman from 2012 to 2017.
+Yvonne Manzi Makolo is the current CEO, having been promoted from deputy CEO in charge of Corporate Affairs in April 2018.
 She replaced acting CEO Col. Chance Ndagano.